happyharrycn/actionformer_release/README.md

 ## To Reproduce Our Results on THUMOS14
 **Download Features and Annotations**
 * Download *thumos.tar.gz* (`md5sum 375f76ffbf7447af1035e694971ec9b2`) from [this Box link](https://uwmadison.box.com/s/glpuxadymf3gd01m1cj6g5c3bn39qbgr) or [this Google Drive link](https://drive.google.com/file/d/1zt2eoldshf99vJMDuu8jqxda55dCyhZP/view?usp=sharing).
-* The file include I3D features, action annotations in json format (similar to ActivityNet annotation format), and external classification scores.
+* The file includes I3D features, action annotations in json format (similar to ActivityNet annotation format), and external classification scores.

 **Details**: The features are extracted from two-stream I3D models pretrained on Kinetics using clips of `16 frames` at the video frame rate (`~30 fps`) and a stride of `4 frames`.
 This gives one feature vector per `4/30 ~= 0.1333` seconds.